 Great Things Happen in Circles

-On Wednesday evenings, we have a great focus on growing as a disciple of Jesus.
-Each Wednesday night we share a small meal, then break off into the Journey Through Life groups.
+Usually, we share a small meal or snacks, then break off into the Journey Through Life groups or other small bible studies.
 These groups provide several stages of growth in understanding God and the Lord Jesus.
-We start off with the basic building blocks of what it means to be a disciples of Christ, and then grow from there.
+We start off with the basic building blocks of what it means to be a disciple of Christ, and then grow from there.
 This is a great time to build relationships with each other and grow spiritually at the same time.

 The last Sunday of each month is Fellowship Sunday.
 This is a full service without small groups.
 We sing more songs, have testimonies, teaching from the bible, baptisms, we remember our Lord Jesus in Communion, and then afterwards share a meal as a church family.

 The purpose of Children and Youth Ministry is to unleash within these generations of tomorrow-a heartfelt passion for Jesus Christ.
 As leaders, we endeavor to create a secure environment that will encourage and prepare these young people to develop a lasting commitment to God, building faith, trust, and confidence in them through the application of God’s Word that will reflect His Love and compassion for others.
 Our purpose is to teach them discipline and instill lifelong values of honesty and integrity as we equip them to live each day as Jesus would have them live and be witnesses to others by setting positive examples to those around them.

 Many Christians look to Sunday morning as the main time where they will be “fed” by someone preaching a sermon, but we want everyone in our church to read through the same portion of Scripture (we have a set reading plan) during the week each day.
 This is the primary place that they are “fed”, through spending time with God in His word and in prayer.